 We encourage parents to enter our classroom’s to visit during lunch breaks or take a moment to sit after a long day of being away from your baby.
 That includes mothers who are breastfeeding infants and toddlers.
 Mothers are welcomed to use any of our provided rocking chairs to comfortably feed her baby.
 Additionally, our staff is trained on safe handling and storage of breast milk, paced feeding and infant hunger cues.

 Baby Sign Language

-We incorporate the use of baby sign language in our Infant Classroom.
+We incorporate the use of baby sign language in our infant day care classroom.
 This practice begins in infancy and carries on through the toddler years and beyond.
 Research has shown sign language can provide infants the ability to communicate earlier than their speech development.
 Sign language is a fun and engaging way for teachers and parents to interact with their infants.
 We frequently provide handouts to families about baby sign language.